Logo Icon

 • Mock Tests: Take full-length mock tests to simulate exam conditions.
 This helps you manage time and understand the exam pattern.

-• Analyzing Performance: After taking mock tests, analyze your performance.
+• Analysing Performance: After taking mock tests, analyse your performance.
 Identify your strengths and weaknesses, and work on improving weak areas.

 • Understanding Patterns: Focus on understanding common patterns and logic used in previous years' CAT questions.
 This can give you a significant advantage.